camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/05-concepts/05-lifecycle.html.md

       enabled
     </td>
     <td>
-      A task or stage becomes <i>enabled</i> as soon as its entry criteria are fulfilled.
-If this is given when a the task/stage becomes available, it immediately becomes enabled.
+      A task or stage becomes <i>enabled</i> as soon as any of its entry criteria is fulfilled.
+If this is given when a the task/stage becomes available, it immediately becomes enabled or, depending on its manual activation rule, active.
     </td>
   </tr>
   <tr>